emarsden/pg-el/README.md

   supported, and `LISTEN` and `NOTIFY` are not supported.
 It does support certain extensions such as pgvector, however.

+- The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database is mostly working.
+It does not support `GENERATED ALWAYS AS IDENTITY` columns.
+Last tested 2025-01 with v2.1.0.

-- [CrateDB](https://crate.io/): last tested with version 5.9.5.
+- [CrateDB](https://crate.io/): last tested with version 5.9.6.
 CrateDB does not support rows (e.g.
-  `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, and does not return a correct type OID for text columns in rows returned from a prepared statement, doesn't support Unicode identifiers.
+  `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, and does not return a correct type OID for text columns in rows returned from a prepared statement, doesn't support Unicode identifiers, doesn't support the `COPY` protocol, doesn't support `TRUNCATE TABLE`.

 - [CockroachDB](https://github.com/cockroachdb/cockroach): last tested with CockroachDB CCL v24.3.
   Note that this database does not implement the large object functionality, and its interpretation